YunoHost/doc/packaging_apps_nginx_conf.md

-# Nginx configuration
+# NGINX configuration
-This tutorial aim to help setup Nginx configuration for application packaging.
+This tutorial aim to help setup NGINX configuration for application packaging.

-#### Nginx configuration
+#### NGINX configuration
 Configuration must be in `conf/nginx.conf`.
 We must use **FastCGI** or a **proxy_pass** following the application:
 * **FastCGI** is used with PHP applications:
 ```nginx